AcquiredSupport/Acquired-SDK-IOS/README.md

 ### Testing

-Acquired maintain separate endpoints for live and test transactions.
+Acquired maintains separate endpoints for live and test transactions.
 Use the code below:

 ```
 hppSetting.is_debug = true